Mira-Medhat/apiautomationtest/README.md

 # apiautomationtest
-this is to automate two endpoints in foodics
+this is to automate two endpoints in foodics APis while reading credentials for login endpoint through an excel sheet located in data folder